Skip to main content

 Troubleshooting

-• Personal Assistant GPT: Remember preferences, schedule, and important personal information
+• Personal assistant GPT: remember preferences, schedule, and personal details.

-• Project Manager: Remember project details, team information, and progress across conversations
+• Project manager: remember project details, team info, and progress across chats.

-• Writing Assistant: Remember writing style, character details, plot points across sessions
+• Writing assistant: remember style, characters, and plot points across sessions.

-• Customer Service: Remember customer interactions, preferences, and history
+• Customer service: remember interactions, preferences, and history.